 I use this lotion to keep my body moisturized at night.
 It is enriched with coconut and monoi oils which are great for hydrating and smoothing out the skin.

 Since I wore a lot of shorts, bathing suits, and sleeveless tops, I brought along a disposable razor to get rid of unwanted body hair.
 This comes in handy when showering in the morning or evening.

 There are occasions when I purchase the items travel-sized, but a great travel tip is to save money by transferring liquid contents from your full-sized bottles into a TSA-approved case or bottle.
-This isn’t an end-all/be-all list of toiletry items, but depending on your trip, you can add or remove some of these toiletry essentials on your packing list.
+This isn’t an end-all/be-all list of toiletry items, but depending on your trip, you can add or remove some of these toiletry essentials from your packing list.